Explore Florida Tech Research

 Hands-on experience is one of the most valuable parts of the experience at Florida Tech.
 Doctoral civil engineering students conduct extensive research, gaining real-world experience in and outside of the classroom.

 High-tech laboratories and its position as a leading research university give Florida Tech a reputation as one of the best engineering schools in the country.
-Students have access to Wind and Hurricane Impacts Research Laboratory (WHIRL), Computer Aided Design (CAD) Laboratory, Surveying Materials, Soils and Hydraulics Laboratory, GeoMaterials Lab and more.
+Students have access to Wind and Hurricane Impacts Research Laboratory (WHIRL), Computer Aided Design (CAD) Laboratory, Surveying Materials, Hydraulics Laboratory, GeoMaterials Lab and more.
 These facilities support research in many disciplines and afford students seeking a Ph.D. in civil engineering every benefit to master cutting-edge curriculum and research methodology.

 Students also collaborate with numerous organizations that provide research and employment opportunities including: